-Get a taste of the Pacific with more than 150 traditional, authentic dishes to choose from and not only is the food delicious, but it also reflects the history and culture of the Pacific Islands.
+Get a taste of the Pacific with so many authentic dishes to choose from!
+Not only is the food delicious but it also reflects the history and culture of the Pacific Islands.

-Key ingredients in Pacific Island cooking do vary between nations, but include coconut, fish, taro, banana, chicken and pork, which feature in many dishes at the Festival.
+Key ingredients in Pacific Island cooking do vary, but include coconut, fish, taro, banana, chicken, pork and seafood, all of which feature in many dishes at the festival.

 Keep an eye out for these specialties:

 - Cook Islands – ‘Poke’ is a divine tasting dessert made up of ripe banana, starch (pia) and coconut cream